lynnlangit/learning-alibaba-cloud/0_setup_and_security/README.md

 # About Setup, Security and Billing

-This section has information about these three topics.
+This section has information about these topics.
 See the included Markdown files for more detailed information.

 ## Security Concepts

-- RAM - Resource Access Management
+- **RAM** - Resource Access Management

 These identities work in slightly different ways than the other cloud service providers, though they have similar names: